 These changes in performance already happen after one sleepless night and you probably know what it feels like.
 Most of us have experienced a sleepless night or two at some point in our lives.

 I used to pull all-nighters all the time in high school and university, and I don’t understand how I got anything done.
 Anything less than 6 hours of sleep now, and I know that my productivity drops drastically.
 While coffee helps, I never feel at the top of my game after sleepless nights.

 Fortunately, sleep deprivation induced tiredness is pretty easy to cure — just make sure you get enough sleep the next night and you should be fine.

 The other kind of tiredness is fatigue, and it’s much harder to deal with.
 By “fatigue”, I mean exhaustion from a prolonged period of excessive stress or activity.
 For example, the tiredness you might feel after an especially grueling exam session or work week (or month).

 The main reason behind this kind of exhaustion is prolonged stress which can lead to burnout.
 Fatigue can also be caused by physical stressors in the workplace, like noise or temperature that is too hot or too cold.

-The effects of fatigue on performance are largely the same as those of sleep deprivation: impaired memory, difficulty with concentration, etc. However, fatigue is also related to mental health problems like depression, which can lead to further loss of productivity.
+The effects of fatigue on performance are largely the same as those of sleep deprivation: impaired memory, difficulty with concentration, etc. However, fatigue is also related to mental health problems like

 Other symptoms and effects of fatigue may include: